 By Gregory Smyth

 The tight production schedules and many different variations of landing pages often mean they cause you more trouble than any other page on your website.
-However tempting it may be to simply leave the page as is when you get an error you don’t understand, missed opportunities from these errors are literally cash walking out the door!
+However tempting it may be to simply leave the page as is when you get an error you don’t understand, missed opportunities from these landing page mistakes are literally cash walking out the door!
 All the SEO, paid ads, and social campaigns in the world won’t help your business profit if customers can’t get through your order or conversion form from your landing pages.
-We look at some common types of errors on landing pages, such as privacy errors, slow page errors, and more.
+We will look at some common types of mistakes on landing pages, such as message mismatch, privacy issues, slow page errors, and more.
 Then, we will explore how to handle them to best retain customers.

 If you see a high rate of privacy errors, reconsider whether the information you are asking for is worth the possibility of losing customers.
 Collecting demographic details might be useful for your digital marketing strategy, but unnecessary fields can increase abandonment rates.
 Review your analytics and form completion data to make an informed decision.